-F1: Can Honda give Red Bull Racing its 5th World Championship
+F1: Can Honda give Red Bull Racing its 5th World Championship?

-Honda started off as an engine partner in 1983 with Spirit racing, however, their push for title quest started in 1984 when Tyrell racing started to push and achieved great results for the team and Honda.
-The first taste of championship success came with Williams in 1986 when Sir Nigel Mansell won the WDC (World Drivers Championship) followed by Nelson Piquet in 1987.
+Honda started off as an engine partner in 1983 with Spirit racing, but their push for the title started in 1984 when Tyrell Racing started achieving great results for the team and for Honda.
+The first taste of championship success came with Williams in 1986 when Sir Nigel Mansell won the WDC (World Drivers Championship), and that was followed by Nelson Piquet in 1987.

-Honda returned to Formula 1 as an engine supplier in 2015 for McLaren, however, Honda didn’t perform as expected and continued poor form with slow engines and reliability issues till 2017 ultimately resulting in McLaren-Honda split.
+Honda returned to Formula 1 as an engine supplier in 2015 for McLaren, but they didn’t perform as expected.
+The continued their poor form with slow engines and reliability issues until 2017, ultimately resulting in the McLaren-Honda split.

-This year Honda is performing better securing a P4 (Position 4) in Bahrain and P7 at the difficult track of Monaco where Gasly almost caught the front group just behind Esteban Ocon in Force India.
+This year Honda is performing better, having secured a P4 (Position 4) in Bahrain and P7 at the difficult track of Monaco where Gasly almost caught the front group just behind Esteban Ocon in Force India.

 Honda Motor Co.
 Ltd. are known for their hard work and they have surely improved a lot.
 Still, it is brave of Red Bull Racing to give Honda a chance, considering the fact that they have not shown anything spectacular since 2015.